 - uncontrolled diabetes mellitus; or

 - cardiovascular disease; or

-- hypertension.
+- · hypertension.

-Documented cumulative history of 2 years previously unsuccessful with medical treatment for obesity.
+This benefit requires a documented cumulative history of 1 year previously unsuccessful medical treatment for obesity.
 Bariatric Surgical Procedures are limited to one per lifetime.
-Benefit excludes but not limited to:
+This benefit excludes the following:

-- Post-operative adjustments if not in compliance with the program. - Procedure(s) after weight loss (ex: panniculectomy, breast lift).
+- post-operative adjustments if not in compliance with the program; - procedure(s) after weight loss (ex: panniculectomy, breast lift); - complications due to prior bariatric procedures; and - Roux-en-Y procedures.